 The type of mortgage that you select as a real estate investor is a key factor in determining your level of risk and the cash flow that your investment will generate.
-Your overall ROI, Return on Investment, is going to depend on multiple factors, but the type of loan is right near the top.
+Your overall return on investment (ROI) is going to depend on multiple factors, but the type of loan is right near the top.

-• Adjustable Rate (ARM): May offer lower initial rates, but the investor assumes the interest rate risk over the life of the investment.
+- Adjustable Rate (ARM): May offer lower initial rates, but the investor assumes the interest rate risk over the life of the investment.
 This type of loan is best if you want a low rate for a shorter planned holding period, under the length of time before the rate changes.
 You may also take out this type of loan if you expect rates to drop.
-There are 5, 7 and 10 year ARM loans available, and one of these may fit into your investment plan and increase cash flow while planning to sell the asset before loan rates adjust.
+There are five-, seven-, and 10-year ARM loans available, and one of these may fit into your investment plan and increase cash flow while planning to sell the asset before loan rates adjust.

-• Zero Down: The “gurus” preach this approach to financing which requires no down payment.
+- Zero Down: The “gurus” preach this approach to financing which requires no down payment.
 This can boost the rate of return on your investment, but be aware of the risks.
 This type of loan almost disappeared after the crash that began in 2007.
-There may be some creative financing options returning to the market as this is being updated in late 2015, but zero down is not going to be easy to find.

-• Exotics: If you have a mortgage offer that seems too good to be true - it probably is.
-Most of this type of lending disappeared after the crash, so I mention it only in case you come across something so creative it seems impossible.
+- Exotics: If you have a mortgage offer that seems too good to be true, it probably is.
+Most of this type of lending disappeared after the crash, but it's good to be aware in case you come across something so creative it seems impossible.

 Real estate investors have choices for funding, but they are less varied than in the past.
 However, an aggressive investor can fund their deals in various ways and get the ROI they want.
 Carefully weigh your options.
 Sometimes loan type selection can make the difference in whether a deal can be done or not.
 But, if it's that close of a call, be careful to do your due diligence.